CapgeminiCIS/hackerkiste-hackathon/04_Stage_1_AKS_Cluster.md

 A Resource is a Managed object by Terraform if terraform finds a difference in the Terraform State or the Actual Status of the Resource in Azure it will create a Plan on how to alter the State so it matches the Definitions in your Terraform Code again.

-There are Mandetory and Optional Settings for each resource Type.
+There are Mandatory and Optional Settings for each resource Type.
 ## Resource Group

 We define the following resource Group as a Resource for later use.
 In our Example everyone will need a different Resource Group Name.
 Alter your Resource Group Name in the Locals.

 locals {
-  name     = "yourname"
+  name     = $env.
   location = "West Europe"
 }

 ```

 resource "azurerm_resource_group" "global" {
-  name     = local.name
+  name     = var.uniquename
   location = local.location
 }